Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-There are 928 student organizations and groups with open membership at this school.
+There are 917 student organizations and groups with open membership at this school.
 That includes sororities and fraternities.
-The percentage of male students who are members of organizations is 16 and female students 18.
-The student organization with the highest level of popularity is Undergraduate Real Estate Club, followed by UNC-CH Finance Society and Carolina women In Business.
-Other popular organizations at The University of North Carolina at Chapel Hill are Campus Y Student Organization and Residence Hall Association.
+The percentage of male students who are members of organizations is 7 and female students 12.
+The most popular student organization is Undergraduate Real Estate Club, followed by UNC-CH Finance Society and Carolina Women in Business.
+Other popular student organizations at this school are Campus Y Student Organization and Residence Hall Association.

 Student Services

-There is a health clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of The University of North Carolina at Chapel Hill.

 Career Services